Training

 Did you just purchase a new boat?
 Need help learning how to operate it?
 Or, do you just want to learn how to pilot a boat?
 We provide hands on training using our boats and yours.
 We cover everything from safety laws, pre-underway checks, weather, currents, boat handling, piloting, line handling, and emergency situations.

-Captain Storch is a certified instructor for Freedom Boat Club in Cincinnati, Ohio.
-He also instructs the USCG OUPV Masters, Towing, and Sailing courses through TrueCourse Captain’s School.
+Captain Storch has been a certified instructor for Freedom Boat Club in Cincinnati, Ohio.
+He has also instructed the USCG OUPV Masters, Towing, and Sailing courses through TrueCourse Captain’s School.

 You can learn the right way, or you can learn the hard way.
 The right way is always much less expensive.
 All too often the hard way is not only expensive, but dangerous.
 The news if full of stories of new boat owners endangering themselves and others.